White Island eruption: How Monday's eruption transformed the face of the volcano

-Scientists have described how last week's eruption changed the face of White Island by widening its crater area, tearing open more vents and blowing out its famous acid-green lake.
+Scientists have described how the fatal eruption has changed the face of White Island by widening its crater area, tearing open more vents and blowing out its famous acid-green lake.

 The bodies of two of 15 people who died following the December 9 blast are believed to remain on the island, but a recovery team was unable to locate them this morning.